-Also, there a lot of different kinds of pallets, all are great to work with and the choice of the used pallets you will find, will really depend of the project you want to build with these used pallets (size, dimension, style…).
-If you need some information about pallet sizes before going into your free pallet quest, check our page where we list all the different kinds, sizes, and dimensions of pallets worldwide.
+Also, there a lot of different kinds of pallets, all are great to work with and the choice of the used pallets you will find will really depend on the project you want to build with these used pallets (size, dimension, style…).
+If you need some information about pallet sizes & dimensions before going into your free pallet quest, check our page where we list all the different kinds, sizes, and dimensions of pallets worldwide.

 - Most pallets are reused throughout the industry and they usually stay within the same industry.
 That means we don’t recommend reusing wood pallets from a pesticide or chemical processing company because they’re probably full of chemicals products.

 - The nicest pallets seem to come from dry goods industries.
 They’re usually shipping a lightweight, dry product, so there’s no spillage or stains to worry about.